 In oxidized state, TMPD develops a blue-purple coloured complex, while remains colourless in reduced state.
 Therefore, we can say that the oxidase reagent performs dual functions as a redox indicator and mediator.

 The enzyme cytochrome oxidases carry an iron-containing haemoprotein, and generally exist within the mitochondrial cells of the aerobic organisms.
 The enzyme cytochrome oxidases contribute to a part of the respiratory chain, and uses oxygen as a final electron acceptor.

 In this context, we will discuss the definition, principle, procedure, result, uses and limitations of the oxidase test.
 In addition, you would also get to know the preparation of the test reagents, along with the overview of the oxidase test.

 Definition of Oxidase Test

-The living-organisms which are having cytochrome oxidases can oxidize the TMPD reagent into a blue coloured complex refers as “Indophenol”.
-Those organisms which lack such enzyme cannot oxidize the reagent and remains in a reduced form (appears colourless).
+The living-organisms that possess cytochrome oxidases can oxidize the TMPD reagent into a blue coloured complex or indophenol.
+The organisms which lack such enzyme cannot oxidize the reagent and remains in a reduced form or appear colourless.